-53 More information on the card and on how to obtain it is available at: https://ec.europa.eu/social/main.jsp?catId=559
+&lt;sup>56 For more information about the EHIC: https://ec.europa.eu/social/main.jsp?catId=559

 INSURANCE PROVIDED BY THE EUROPEAN COMMISSION

 Every participant in a cross-border activity must be enrolled in the insurance scheme of the European Solidarity Corps or in the host country's national health system.
 The insurance complements the coverage of the mandatory European Health Insurance Card and/or national social security systems or covers 100% of costs incurred in specified cases.